jminguely/Dots/README.md

 html: embed html
 ```

+#### urlLink
+For keyword type.
+Url of the link when the keywords are clicked

 #### src
 Html code to be placed in the tooltip (for an HTML type of element)